stylesuxx/v3xctrl/docs/Client.md

 This service is responsible for sending the video feed to the server.

 > This service is not meant to be enabled.
-It is started by the `rc-service-manager` service if autostart is enabled in the config.
+It is started by the `v3xctrl-service-manager` service if autostart is enabled in the config.

 ### v3xctrl-control

 This service is responsible for the control connection between client and server and is ultimately what controls the actuators.

 > This service is not meant to be enabled.
-It is started by the `rc-service-manager` service if autostart is enabled in the config.
+It is started by the `v3xctrl-service-manager` service if autostart is enabled in the config.

 ### SAMBA share